Dievesa/ize-compose/README.md

 > [!WARNING]
-> **Temporary notice:** The current release is being corrected after several issues were identified during early testing.
+> **Temporary notice:** The current release > [!WARNING]
+> **Temporary notice:** Several issues were identified shortly after the current release was posted.
-> As I am unable to properly review and test the firmware during the workweek, I will post a corrected release after completing a careful review this weekend.
+> I apologize, but as I work during the week, I am unable to give the code the careful review and testing it requires until this weekend.
-> Please do not install or update the firmware until then.
-I apologize for the inconvenience.
+> Please do not install or update the firmware until a corrected release is posted.

  ### Iźe Compose — Multilingual firmware for focused writing on e-paper hardware.